 Milwaukee Chamber Theatre

 Since 1956, Milwaukee Youth Symphony Orchestra (MYSO) has been nurturing, challenging, and inspiring generations of students, profoundly changing lives and our community for the better.
-MYSO has grown from one orchestra and 30 students to become the largest after-school youth orchestra in the country, and one of the most respected.
-It serves 1,000 of the area’s young musicians who come from more than 200 schools, 60 communities, and as many as 14 counties throughout southeastern Wisconsin and northern Illinois.
-It also provides outreach programs to an additional 5,000 youth annually through the more than 80 concerts we perform.
+MYSO has grown from one orchestra and 30 students to become one of the largest youth orchestras in the country, and one of the most respected.
+It serves 900 of the area’s young musicians who come from more than 200 schools, 60 communities, and as many as 14 counties throughout southeastern Wisconsin and northern Illinois.
+It also provides outreach programs to an additional 5,000 youth annually through the more than 100 concerts we perform.